rampartcio/it_policies/lite/14_SecurityAwarenessandSkillsTraining.md

 ## Train Workforce Members to Recognize Social Engineering Attacks (CIS 14.2)

+* Check the 'From' email address on messages
+* Check hyperlinks in emails before clicking on them
+* Do not open attachments from unknown sources
+* Report any suspected phishing emails

 ## Train Workforce Members on Authentication Best Practices (CIS 14.3)

+* All passwords and PINs should meet organization's complexity, length, uniqueness and reuse requirements
+* Passwords should never be shared with or disclosed to anyone
+* MFA should be used with passwords whenever available
+* Types of MFA ranked
+* * Smartcards (PIV/FIDO2)
+* * OTP generators (apps/tokens)
+* * Authenticator Apps with Push notifications
+* * SMS OTP

 ## Train Workforce on Data Handling Best Practices (CIS 14.4)